R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Implementation Details

 \subsection{R-Spin}

-Each SSL model used in this paper has a 7-layer CNN feature extractor and a 12-layer transformer encoder, having roughly 95M parameters in total.
-Each mini-batch before data perturbation has 384 seconds of speech, equivalent to 19.2k frames in each view of the \proposed~framework.
-The learning rate first linearly increases from 10\textsuperscript{$-$6} to 10\textsuperscript{$-$4} in the first 5k updates, then linearly decreases to 10\textsuperscript{$-$6} in the last 5k updates. $\lambda$ in Eq.~\ref{eq:total-loss} is set to 5.
-Each \proposed~SSFT training takes less than eight hours on two RTX A6000 GPUs.
+Each mini-batch before perturbation has 384 seconds of speech, equivalent to 19.2k frames in each view.
+Each utterance is first speaker-perturbed to generate a second view.
+All utterances are added with noise from MUSAN and CHiME-4 with an SNR in [$-$10, 10] dB.
+The noise for each view is independent.
+The learning rate first linearly increases from 10\textsuperscript{$-$6} to 10\textsuperscript{$-$4} in the first 4k updates, then linearly decreases to 10\textsuperscript{$-$6} in the last 6k updates. $\lambda$ in Eq.~\ref{eq:total-loss} is set to 5.
+Each \proposed~DS training takes less than eight hours on two RTX A6000 GPUs.
 Models trained with all 10k updates are used for evaluation.
 For the \proposed~training, 1.1k hours of unlabeled speech data are processed.
-Combined with the Spin training in Appendix~\ref{subsec:app-impl-spin}, 8.2k hours of data are used.
+Combined with the Spin training in Appendix~\ref{subsec:app-impl-spin}, 8.2k hours of data are used during DS.